earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-06-automate-science-workflows.md

 Use functions to complete this task as follows:

 1. Create a function called `check_create_dir()` that takes a path to a directory that you want to make and checks to see if it exists and then creates it if it doesn't exist.
-2. Create a function called `in_to_mm()` that converts values in inches to mm (we did this in an earlier lesson so you may already have this function in your code).
+2. Create a function called `in_to_mm()` that converts values in inches to mm (you did this in an earlier lesson so you may already have this function in your code).

 NOTES: